Aravindumasankar/gallery_organiser/README.md

 ## License

-This project is released under the MIT license.
+This project is released under the GNU General Public License v3.0 or later.